When do you have a business?

 Choosing a legal form depends on various economic and personal reasons.
 For example, with which form do you pay the lowest amount of tax?
 With how many people are you starting your business?
 Or, which form provides the best protection against risks?
 Use the ‘Which legal structure suits your company?’ tool to make a choice based on your situation.
 Or read more about the different legal forms and key points to consider.

-You register your business 1 week before or after the start of business activities.
+Register your business 1 week before or after the start of business activities.
 Prepare your registration online.
-Then schedule an appointment for the identification check and the completion of your registration.
+Then make an appointment for the identification check and the completion of your registration.
 You will then immediately receive your KVK number.
 Registering is possible at any KVK office in the Netherlands.

 You can also visit us earlier for the check of your pre-completed details and proof of identity.
 This is possible up to a maximum of 3 months before your start date.
 In this case, you will receive your KVK number by post in the week prior to your start date.
 You can schedule an appointment up to 8 weeks in advance.